stephaniejn/link_board_lab/readme.md

 For today we're going focus on `Users` and `Posts` only.
 The goal for tonight is to create an app that allows users to sign up, login, and add posts (no comments or voting yet).

-##Getting started

-* Fork / clone
-* cd to cloned repo
-* create new rails app `rails new ./ -T`
-* Create `User` model
-* Create authentication routes / views / actions
-* Create `Post` model
-* Create crud routes / views / actions for `Post`
-* Add validations
-    * post.title - should be between 10 and 255 chars
-    * post.link - should be a valid url
-    * user.email - should be a valid email
-    * user.name - should be required

 ##Models

 ####User